Laminar flow & Turbulent Flow

 Ratio of maximum velocity to average velocity

-Thus, Average velocity for Laminar flow through a pipe is half of the maximum velocity of the fluid which occurs at the centre of the pipe.
+Thus, the Average velocity for Laminar flow through a pipe is half of the maximum velocity of the fluid which occurs at the centre of the pipe.

 Pressure variation in Laminar flow through a pipe over length L